Highland Falls, New York

 Highland Falls, formerly named Buttermilk Falls, is a village in Orange County, New York, United States.
 The population was 3,684 at the 2020 census.
 The village was founded in 1906.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Highland Falls is in the Town of Highlands and is adjacent to the United States Military Academy at West Point.